 If you’ve been around here for long, you know I love my cozy mysteries!
 Today I’m sharing a series that I discovered a few months back, along with an author chat.

-The Braxton Campus Mystery series, by James J. Cudney, is a three (soon to be four) book series centered around a man named Kellan, his family, and the community around Braxton — the town and the college.
+The Braxton Campus Mystery series, by James J. Cudney, is a book series centered around a man named Kellan, his family, and the community around Braxton — the town and the college.

 You may remember I did a cover reveal for the third book a while back.
 Now I’ve had a chance to read it, and wanted to share a bit more about the series as a whole!